Manu343726/Polyop/README.md

 ```

 But that may break C++ readability, since in one situation you use `compare()` and `==` in others.
-**What Polyop does is to provide a way to customize the default behaviour of C++ operators for different contexts**:
+**What Polyop does is to provide a way to customize the default behavior of C++ operators for different contexts**:

 ``` cpp
 assert( pop::wrap( a + a - b ) == 1.0f );